jspecht3/terminal-tutorial/README.md

 rm: cannot remove 'new-dir/': Is a directory
 ```

-We see the default `rm` does not work on directories.
+We see the `rm` does not work on directories by default.
 This is generally

 ## Regular Expressions